-The Reference Department strives to maintain a quality collection of print reference resources.
-Reference librarians are responsible for maintaining an authoritative, current, and comprehensive reference collection that serves the University community effectively and adequately.
+The Research & Instruction Department strives to maintain a quality collection of print reference resources.
+Subject librarians are responsible for maintaining an authoritative, current, and comprehensive reference collection that serves the University community effectively and adequately.
 The basic subject areas that are collected are those that serve to support the instructional programs and research needs of the University community.
 The collection is available to non-affiliated users.
 The materials vary in scope and depth of coverage, in point of view and complexity to meet the needs of the largest number of library users.

 A reference book is one that by virtue of its format, arrangement, or content is consulted for bibliographic or factual information rather than read in its entirety.
 Almost all of the books in Buley Library's reference section fit this definition.
 However, some books that do not meet this definition are shelved in this collection because of their usefulness in answering reference questions.
 The level of collection varies from subject to subject depending on the courses being taught at the institution and the budget allocated for the department.
 Factors influencing the selection of reference materials are the currency of the material, the usefulness of the material in relation to existing materials in the collection, the targeted audience, the reputation of author or publisher and book reviews.